TDI: 2 What's this?

 Nairobi National Park

 This is by far the most popular site in Nairobi.
-It’s located just outside of the city.
+It’s located just outside the city.
 Depending on where you’re located, and on the traffic, it would take you at least an hour to get here.

 - Nairobi Safari Walk – Spotting wildlife on foot is a unique experience.